 Also read, 7 tips to ace the skype interview.

-A great tip to keep in mind when the war of miss vs ms is going on in your mind is, never assume.
+A great tip to keep in mind when the war of miss vs ms is going on in your mind is, never to assume.
 Just because someone is young, doesn’t mean she is married.
 Just because someone is married, doesn’t mean she would like you calling her Mrs. (she might be divorced or separated or have any other reasons of her own).

 On the contrary, just because someone’s spouse is dead or they are separated, doesn’t indicate that they would want to be called miss back again.
 The woman might still want to go by Mrs. So if possible, you can try to get this information directly from her rather than assuming it for yourself.